gary-mayfield/PlottingLiveData/tutorials/Tutorial_DownloadData.md

 # Stretch activity
 Using [this website](https://www.gps-coordinates.net/), enter your home address in the `address` bar, and click `get GPS coordinates`

 Use the Lat, Lon generated to plot your home on the map, replacing "The Queen's House".
-See if you can change the colour, label, and  to something you like!
+See if you can change the colour and label to something you like!

 # Plotting information and Live TfL Data
 Following on from plotting the Queen's house, we are now going to use Transport for London's live data to plot each station on the Jubilee line, and display the *live* tube times for each station on the line.